Representation Dependence of Superficial Degree of Divergences in Quantum Field Theory

 and thus

-where $H_{n}$ is the non-Hermitian term in the interaction Hamiltonian $H_{I} $.
-To get a Hermitian representation for the model $H=H_{0}+\epsilon H_{I}$, one search for transformations which are able to kill the non-Hermitian interaction term $H_{n}$.
-In fact, assuming that $Q(\phi)$ is a real functional of $\phi$ can do the job because then the transformation of $H_{0}$ with a suitable choice of $Q(\phi)$ will result in another functional of $\phi$ times $\pi$.
+where $H_{n}$ is the non-Hermitian term in the interaction Hamiltonian $H_{I} $.To get a Hermitian representation for the model $H=H_{0}+\epsilon H_{I}$, one search for transformations which are able to kill the non-Hermitian interaction term $H_{I}$.
+In fact, the assumption that $Q(\phi)$ is a real functional of $\phi$ only will do the job because then the transformation of $H_{0}$ with a suitable choice of $Q(\phi)$ will result in another functional of $\phi$ times $\pi$.
 Considering this, one can expect a great simplification to the above set of coupled operator equations.
 To show this, consider the transformation of $H_{I}$;

 since $H_{I}$ is linear in $\pi$ then the commutators $[Q_{n},H_{I}]$ are all functionals in $\phi$ only.
-Accordingly, the above set has a miraculous simplification such that
+Accordingly, the above set will take the form;

-Now, $Q_{1}$ is an operator when commuted with $H_{0}\left( x\right) $ gives $\frac{2i\xi}{\sqrt{6!}}\int dx^{3}\left\{ \phi^{3}\left( x\right) ,\pi\left( x\right) \right\} $, then one can expect $Q_{1}$ to take the form
+Now, $Q_{1}$ is an operator when commuted with $H_{0}\left( x\right) $ gives $2\int dx^{3}\frac{i\xi}{\sqrt{6!}}\left \{ \phi^{3}\left( x\right) ,\pi \left( x\right) \right \} $, then one can expect $Q_{1}$ to take the form;

 Thus,